yinjuchen/robofriends/README.md

+## Features
+1. User can serarch robofriends by typing keywords
+2. Web and mobile responsive

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).